dexit/samoosa/readme.md

 ![Settings](/public/img/screenshots/settings.jpg)

 ## Quick start
-1. Make sure you have a [GitHub](https://github.com) account and at least one repository.
+1. Make sure you have a [GitHub](https://github.com) or [BitBucket](http://bitbucket.com) account and at least one repository.
 2. Go to the [Samoosa login page]({{ site.url }}/login).
 3. Click "Create new token".
 You might be prompted to log in.
-4. Name your token something like "samoosa-token".
-5. Tick the "repo" scope.
-6. Click "Generate token"
-7. Copy the newly created token and paste it into the "API token" field of the [Samoosa login page]({{ site.url }}/login)
-8. Once logged in, click a repo in the navigation menu.
+4. Once logged in, click a repo in the navigation menu.

 ## Creating an issue
 1. Click the "Kanban" or the "List" button on the navbar